 June 30, GC 379

-At one time, Zeon had been a hostile and highly volatile world, barely capable of supporting any life whatsoever, let alone humanity.
-But that time was long past and the planet had since been properly terraformed, a feat that the inhabitants took great pride; not only was today's Zeon fully capable of supporting life, but it had long since become a great paradise, noteworthy of its abundant mountains and lakes.
-It was, to say the least, a symbolic triumph of the original settlers, who had even gone as far as to genetically engineer their children, so that they were able to thrive in this once desolate world; combined with other sets of mutations generated from the surrounding environment, these acts would eventually mold the Zeon race into the superhumans they were renowned as today, biological greatness given form.
+At one time, Zeon had been a hostile and highly volatile world, sparsely capable of supporting any life whatsoever, let alone humanity.
+But that time was long past and the planet had since been properly reconditioned, a feat that the inhabitants took great pride; not only was today's Zeon fully capable of supporting life, but it had long since become a great paradise, noteworthy of its abundant mountains and lakes.
+It was, to say the least, a symbolic triumph of the original inhabitants, who had even gone as far as to genetically engineer their children, so that they were able to thrive in this once desolate world; combined with other sets of mutations generated from the surrounding environment, these acts would eventually mold the Zeon race into the superhumans they were renowned as today, biological greatness given form.
 For those reasons among others, Zeon was the capital world of one of the most powerful empires ever conceived.

 Thus, it was from here, the ultimate seat of power, that he would address his people.